Logical Fallacies — the Non Sequitur

 It’s important to more specifically pick out what is being said as a less general sort of fallacy, including the Non Sequitur’s aforementioned variants, as well as other forms of specious reasoning.

-Posted on Wednesday, 15:57, June 2, 2010, in Logic & Philosophy and tagged Argumentation, Logic, Logical Fallacies, Logical Fallacy, Non-Sequitur, Philosophy, Specious Reasoning, Top 20 Logical Fallacies.
+Posted on Wednesday, 15:57, June 2, 2010, in Reason and tagged Argumentation, Logic, Logical Fallacies, Logical Fallacy, Non-Sequitur, Philosophy, Specious Reasoning, Top 20 Logical Fallacies.
 Bookmark the permalink.
 2 Comments.